m) Provisions, Contingent Liabilities and Contingent Assets

 The Company has only one class of equity shares having a par value of ' 2/- per share.
 Each holder of equity share is entitled to one Vote per Share.

-The dividend proposed by the Board of Directors is subject to the approval of the shareholders in the ensuing Annual General Meeting except in case of interim dividend.
+The dividend proposed by the Board of Directors is subject to the approval of the shareholders in the ensuing Annual General Meeting except in case of interim dividend

 In the event of liquidation, the equity shareholders are eligible to receive the remaining assets of the company, after distribution of all preferential amounts.
 The distribution will be in proportion to the number of equity shares held by the shareholders.

-NOTE 36: BALANCES WITH SCHEDULED BANKS IN DEPOSIT ACCOUNTS INCLUDES:
+NOTE 39: BALANCES WITH SCHEDULED BANKS IN DEPOSIT ACCOUNTS INCLUDES:

-(a) Bank Deposit Accounts under Note no: 11 for the current year include ' 13.30 Crores (as at 31.03.2023'4.68 Crores) earmarked as lien towards Margin for Letter of Credit and Bank Guarantee.
+(a) Bank Deposit Accounts under Note no: 11 for the current year include ' 0.24 Crores (as at 31.03.2024'13.30 Crores) earmarked as lien towards Margin for Letter of Credit and Bank Guarantee.

-NOTE 37: EMPLOYEE BENEFITS(i) Defined Contribution Plan:
+(i) Defined Contribution Plan:

-Contributions to defined contributions schemes as employees' state insurance, labour welfare fund, etc are charged as expense based on the amount of contribution required to be made as and when services are rendered by the employees.
+Contributions to defined contribution scheme as employees' state insurance, labour welfare fund, etc are charged as expense based on the amount of contribution required to be made as and when services are rendered by the employees.
 Company's provident fund contributions is made to a Government administered fund and charged as expense to the Statement of Profit and Loss.
 The contributions payable to these plans are at the rates specified in the rules of the schemes.

-The Company recognized ' 2.15 Crores (PY ' 1.94 Crores) towards provident and pension fund contributions, ' 0.21 Crores (PY ' 0.22 Crores) towards ESI in the Statement of Profit and Loss.
-(Refer Note 28 & 40)
+The Company recognized ' 2.51 Crores (Previous year ' 2.15 Crores) towards provident and pension fund contributions, ' 0.20 Crores (previous year ' 0.21 Crores) towards ESI in the Statement of Profit and Loss.
+[Refer Note - 29 & 34 (i)]

-(ii) Defined Benefit Plan:a.
-Gratuity
+(ii) Defined Benefit Plan:

 The Company has an obligation towards gratuity, a defined benefit retirement plan covering eligible employees.
 The plan provides a lump sum payment to vested employees at retirement, death while in employment or on termination of employment of an amount equivalent to 15 days salary payable for each completed year of service.
 Vesting occurs upon completion of five years of service.
 The Company makes contributions to Life Insurance Corporation of India (LIC).
-The Company accounts for the liability for gratuity benefits payable in the future based on actuarial valuation.
+The Company accounts for the liability for gratuity benefits payable in the future based on actuarial valuation

 b.
 Compensated Absences